 Driving your car out of Mexico within the given time frame to get your money back is a must, so plan accordingly; if you are caught driving in Mexico without your paperwork in order, you could face hefty fines and possible vehicle confiscation.

 Renting a Car

-Renting a car in Mexico can be easier than driving your own car across the border, but there are a few things you should keep in mind.
-First of all, it's not as cheap as advertised.
-You will need to get all the insurance coverage, which adds substantially to the bottom line.
-Also, some people have had issues with rental agencies claiming they damaged the car, so be sure to inspect the car with the agency staff before leaving the lot.
-Find out more about renting a car in Mexico.
+Renting a car in Mexico can be easier than driving your own car across the border or relying on the bus and other public transportation schedules, and most tourists have a smooth rental experience.
+But there are a few things you should keep in mind.
+First of all, renting a car is usually not as cheap as advertised.
+You will need to get all the insurance coverage offered, which adds substantially to the bottom line.
+Also, some people have had issues with rental agencies claiming the customer damaged the car, so be sure to inspect the car with the agency staff before leaving the lot.

 Planning Your Route

 There are some Mexican police who are friendly and helpful, however, there are some who are just looking to make some extra cash (their salaries are very low).
-Hopefully the police will leave you alone, but unfortunately, it sometimes seems that money-hungry police officers can smell out a gringo from a mile away.
-So if you do get stopped, you will need to know: what is a mordida, how to pay one, and why you shouldn't.
+Hopefully the police will leave you alone, but unfortunately, it sometimes seems that money-hungry officials can smell out a gringo from a mile away.
+So if you do get stopped, you will need to know: what a mordida is and why you shouldn't pay one

-Road conditions vary enormously in Mexico!
-There are some highways that are in great condition with good signage and there are terrible roads full of potholes.
-Some are not paved at all and you may even come across some mountain roads where there have been landslides.
-You will undoubtedly come across numerous topes everywhere (some are not marked and seem to appear out of nowhere), as well as the occasional burro or other animals in the road.
+Road conditions vary enormously in Mexico.
+There are some highways that are in great condition with good signage and other terrible roads are full of potholes.
+Some are not paved at all, and you may even come across some mountain roads where there have been landslides.
+You will undoubtedly drive over numerous topes everywhere.
+These speed bumps, some of which are not marked, seem to appear out of nowhere.
 The main thing is to always be attentive and aware.
 It's also best to drive during daylight hours so you can better see what's ahead of you.